All About Jupiter

 Jupiter is the biggest planet in our solar system.
 It's similar to a star, but it never got massive enough to start burning.
 It is covered in swirling cloud stripes.
 It has big storms like the Great Red Spot, which has been going for hundreds of years.
-Jupiter is a gas giant and doesn't have a solid surface, but it may have a solid inner core about the size of Earth.
+Jupiter is a gas giant and doesn't have a solid surface.
+It is still unclear if deeper down, Jupiter has a central core of solid material or if it may be a thick, super-hot and dense soup.
 Jupiter also has rings, but they're too faint to see very well.

 Explore Jupiter!
 Click and drag to rotate the planet.
 Scroll or pinch to zoom in and out.
 Credit: NASA Visualization Technology Applications and Development (VTAD)